 It may be hard to believe, but the AGE OF APOCALYPSE all started with an attempt at improving the world for mutantkind.
-Legacy, looking to give his father, Professor X, an advantage in the struggle with Magneto’s vision, traveled back in time looking to kill Magneto.
+Legion, looking to give his father, Professor X, an advantage in the struggle with Magneto’s vision, traveled back in time looking to kill Magneto.
 Instead, he slayed his own dad by accident.

 The resulting timeline ripples created the so-called AGE OF APOCALYPSE.
 In Apocalypse’s mind, his Age does yield a mutant utopia.
 Mutants have become rulers of the world, with Apocalypse at the top of the heap.
 Humans are increasingly hunted down and killed on a genocidal level, resulting in world that seems nearly, if not completely, devoid of homo sapiens.